LoyolaLawTech/good-time-calculator/README.md

-* Calculate dimunution in sentence for good behavior under Louisiana law.
+# Calculate diminution in sentence for good behavior under Louisiana law.